 There’s still a certain amount of one on one defence in a zone, so it’s crucial that players can first cover an opponent themselves before thinking about working within a set defensive structure.

-While a full zone can wait, there’s still plenty of opportunities to introduce skills and concepts that will help players in other areas of their netball and will also assist them when it comes time to learn a zone.
+While a full zone can wait, there are still plenty of opportunities to introduce skills and concepts that will help players in other areas of their netball and will also assist them when it comes time to learn a zone.

 In the goal circle, things like communicating and switching players are skills that young players can begin to develop that will be very much applicable and useful once they begin working within a zone.